PhenixCollaboration/web/_results/hepdata.md

 - {name: phrases, values: [Inclusive, Integrated Cross Section, Cross Section, Proton-Proton Scattering, Z Production, Z pair Production]}
 ```

-For PHENIX data to be discoverable on the HEPData Portal it has to be indexed with relevant keywords.
+For PHENIX data to be discoverable on the HEPData Portal it must be indexed with relevant keywords.
 For a reference list of keywords please refer to the
 {% include navigation/pagelink.md folder=site.results name='keywords' tag='"keywords" page' %}
 on this site.
+If you have suggestions of useful keywords that cab be added to the list
+please contact the {% include navigation/pagelink.md folder=site.about name='dap_contact' tag='DAP Team' %}.

 ##### The Procedure
 Each collaboration using the HEPData portal has a